How to Check a Hard Drive for Bad Sectors (Step-by-Step Guide)

 Learning how to check a hard drive for bad sectors helps you detect problems early, reduce downtime, and prevent permanent data loss.
 Built-in tools are useful for diagnosis.
 Third-party utilities offer deeper insight.

 However, when bad sectors already affect your data, recovery becomes the priority.
 That is why tools like Magic Data Recovery are recommended.
-They focus on safe extraction, practical recovery scenarios, and real user needs rather than risky disk repairs.
+They focus on safe extraction, practical HDD data recovery scenarios, and real user needs rather than risky disk repairs.

 If your hard drive shows signs of failure, act early.
 The right approach can save both your data and your time.